Dementia & Hearing Loss: Causes, Symptoms, Treatment

 How are Hearing Loss and Dementia Related?

-Imagine you're at a family dinner, and the chatter around you fades into a distant hum.
+Let’s say you're enjoying a family dinner, however the chatter around you fades into a distant hum.
 You strain to listen, but the words slip away, leaving you feeling isolated.
-This isn't just a sign of aging; it may be an indication of dementia with hearing loss, where hearing impairment is intertwined with cognitive decline, affecting how you process and understand sounds.
-It's not just about the volume being too low; it's about the brain's decreasing ability to make sense of the noise.
+This isn't just a sign of aging - it may be an indication of dementia with hearing loss, where hearing impairment is intertwined with cognitive decline, affecting how you process and understand sounds.
 With dementia and hearing loss, the ears might pick up sounds, but the brain struggles to interpret them.
 This disconnect can exacerbate cognitive symptoms, making it a health concern that needs addressing with urgency and care.

 Degrees of hearing loss: